Hardware Monitoring: Monitoring Servers Using SNMP

 Type: Best practice

-Description: This article explains how to monitor servers with Hardware Sentry KM for PATROL using the SNMP protocol.
-The procedure was made for Dell EqualLogic storage systems but will be slightly the same for other servers.
+Description: How to monitor Dell EqualLogic storage systems with Hardware Sentry KM for PATROL using the SNMP protocol.
+The procedure is mostly the same for other servers.

 Additional Keywords: SNMP

 Hardware Sentry KM for PATROL can leverage the SNMP protocol to collect hardware information.
 In this article, you will learn how to monitor Dell EqualLogic storage systems.
 If you wish to monitor other servers using SNMP, refer to the Supported Platforms page to verify that this protocol is supported by your device.

 - Your device can be monitored through SNMP with Hardware Sentry.
 Refer to the Supported Platforms page for more details.

 - An SNMP agent is available on the monitored host and the SNMP protocol is enabled/configured with a valid community string.